DropD/alps_heisenberg_tinyvec/report/howto.md

-    virtual void update(); // this will execute the MC update virtual void measure(); // this will perform measurements virtual double fraction_completed() const; // this is used as a "progress bar"
+    virtual void update(); // this will execute the MC update virtual void measure(); // this will perform measurements virtual double fraction_completed() const; // this is used for progress output

     using alps::mcbase::save;
     virtual void save(alps::hdf5::archive & ar) const; // save intermediate state